Olafur Eliasson, Kaleidoscope for plural perspectives, 2024

 What is it?
 A once-a-month block of dog-friendly hours at the Palos Verdes botanical garden.

 Why go?
 To spend some quality outdoor time with your four-legged best friend, of course.
 One Sunday a month, you can roam the gardens’ 87 acres with your fur baby.
-The rose garden and a few other paths are closed off to pups, but otherwise the majority of the grounds are dog-friendly during the event.
+We were able to bring our dog to nearly every corner of the grounds, with the exception of the rose garden and a few other small paths that are closed off to pups.

 Advertising